linuxdeepin/deepin-manual/manual-assets/professional/deepin-terminal/en_US/index.md

 #### Download Files ####

 1. On the Remote Management panel, select one server to log in.
-2. On the Terminal interface, right-click to select **Download file**.
+2. On the Terminal interface, right-click and select **Download file**.
 3. Select the storage location.
 4. Input the path of the file to be downloaded.
 The file will be downloaded to the specified location.